rclone/rclone/docs/content/docs.md

 `ERROR` is equivalent to `-q`.
 It only outputs error messages.

+### --use-json-log ###

+This switches the log format to JSON for rclone.
+The fields of json log are level, msg, source, time.

 ### --low-level-retries NUMBER ###

 This controls the number of low level retries rclone does.